alistratov/password-entropy-py/docs/index.md

 * No obfuscation evaluation: it cannot assess the complexity introduced by character substitutions like `p@ssw0rd`.
 * No sequence detection: keyboard sequences or other patterned inputs are not specifically handled.
 * No personal information assessment: the algorithm does not account for passwords containing personally identifiable information, such as names or dates of birth.

-Similarly, there is no well-defined approach to process national characters.
-For example, the Greek letters block in Unicode Character Database contains about 400 symbols, but not all of them have equivalent frequency of usage.
-An intruder, who knows that password may contain Greek letters, will not probe the α (Greek letter Alpha) with the same probability as the ἆ (Greek small letter Alpha with psili and perispomeni), therefore it might be incorrect to consider a whole UCD block or script as a base for calculating probabilities.
-We consider all characters with codes higher than 127 form one class.

 ## Installation